Felipe1995c/E-commerse-backEnd/README.md

 ## Mock-Up

-The following video shows the application and its features. (insert video here).
+The following video shows the application and its features.
+[Demo Video](https://drive.google.com/file/d/1DAH6zWHqU6s9YpbvIdHK9XpLVd2fgtyk/view).

 ## Getting Started

-This Challenge will require a video submission.
-Refer to the Fullstack Blog Video Submission Guide for additional guidance on creating a video.
+This application will include a video submission.
+Refer to the link above "Demo video" for walkthrogh of app.

 You’ll need to use the "pg" and "Sequelize" packages to connect your Express.js API to a PostgreSQL database and the dotenv package to use environment variables to store sensitive data.